 "Follow the money" is a catchphrase popularized by the 1976 docudrama film All the President's Men, suggesting that political corruption can be exposed by tracing financial transactions.
 While this term gained prominence in the 1970s, the underlying principle has been around for centuries.
 The Latin phrase Cui bono?, meaning "to whom is it a benefit?", encapsulates the idea of understanding who gains from financial actions.

-Are you a contractor seeking to grow your business and stay ahead of the competition?
-Did you know that monitoring government spending trends can expedite your road to success?
 If you’re proactive in government contracting, you’re likely aware that the fourth quarter is crucial, with more federal contract dollars (historically 31%) being expended than at any other time of year

 A mission-driven approach can set your government contracting business apart, aligning with federal priorities and gaining a competitive edge.
 To delve deeper into how this philosophy can transform your business, watch our exclusive interview with Keith Scott.
 He shares insights on building a mission-driven enterprise and leveraging opportunities in government contracts.
 Don’t miss out on valuable tips and strategies—check out the video now!